SimonMoynihan33/fur-ever-mates-adoption/README.md

 - The hero image was downloaded from [Pexels](https://www.pexels.com/).
 The image is bright and shows four dogs looking over a wall.
 This is to produce a positive emotional reaction from the user.

+- There is a hero image set for mobile and also for devices 768px and above.

 - Cover text is also present, with the slogan "Change a life, one paw at a time".
 There is a transparent background behind this to make it more accessible color-wise.

 ![Hero](docs/heroimg.png)